mjhmilla/Millard2024VEXATMuscleLSDYNA/README.md

 1. Open a terminal in 'Millard2024VEXATMuscleLSDYNA/example/MPP_R931/umat41/active_passive_force_length/active_force_length_06/'
 2. From this terminal call  ```../../../../../MPP_R931/mppdyna i=active_force_length_06.k```
-3. If everying works LS-DYNA will activate the cat soleus model at its optimal fiber length and produce a similar set of output files as the VEXAT model.
+3. If everything works LS-DYNA will activate the cat soleus model at its optimal fiber length and produce a similar set of output files as the VEXAT model.

 ## Folder Layout

 Here is a quick overview of all of the folders that appear

+- build:
-- build: contains the files needed to build a version of LS-DYNA with user materials.
+    - contains the files needed to build a version of LS-DYNA with user materials.
 These files should be stored in the folders MPP_9.3.1/usermat/ and SMP_9.3.1/usermat/ for the multiple message passing and single message passing interfaces respectively.
+- example:
-- example: contains the files needed to run the umat43 user material to test that it is working.
+    - contains the files needed to run the umat43 user material to test that it is working.
+- LICENSES:
-- LICENSES: A folder that contains the licenses that apply to the files in this project.
+    - A folder that contains the licenses that apply to the files in this project.
 This project's licensing is compliant with the license auditing tool provided by https://api.reuse.software/
+- MPP_R931:
-- MPP_R931: A folder that contains the dyn21.f file (for the user materials) and the compiled version of LS-DYNA using the MPP interface
+    - A folder that contains the dyn21.f file (for the user materials) and the compiled version of LS-DYNA using the MPP interface
+- SMP_R931:
-- SMP_R931: Same as the MPP_R931 folder but contains the single-message-passing compiled version of LS-DYNA (not tested).
+    - Same as the MPP_R931 folder but contains the single-message-passing compiled version of LS-DYNA (not tested).
+- WORK_R931:
-- WORK_R931: A folder that contains the dyn21.f file (for the user materials) and the compiled version of LS-DYNA using the MPP interface
+    - A folder that contains the dyn21.f file (for the user materials) and the compiled version of LS-DYNA using the MPP interface

 ## Developer Notes

 1. Detailed documentation on umat43.f appears in the beginning of the file.
+Be forewarned: it is possible that this documentation is slightly out of date.
+2. The implementation has been developed under the assumption that carefully chosen variable names and a judicious use of modularization will be sufficient for an expert to work with this code.
+As such the code is sparsely commented.
-2. If you change the number of input arguments in the card note that you will have to very carefully adjust the hard-coded indices for each argument.
+3. If you change the number of input arguments in the card note that you will have to very carefully adjust the hard-coded indices for each argument.
 These can be found by searching for `cm(` : the cm vector contains all of the card input values.
-3. If you change the layout of the hsv vector you will have to do this carefully: the layout of this vector is detailed near line 469 of umat43.f.
+4. If you change the layout of the hsv vector you will have to do this carefully: the layout of this vector is detailed near line 469 of umat43.f.
 Any updates may also require changes to the idxHsv variables (e.g. idxHsvLp) that store the indices of the hsv values in user-friendly names.

 ## Limitations